apache/mxnet/scala-package/examples/src/main/java/org/apache/mxnetexamples/javaapi/infer/bert/README.md

 f.write(json_str)
 f.close()
 ```
-This would export a json file for you to deal with the vocabulary.
+This would export the token vocabulary in json format.
 Once you have these three files, you will be able to run this example without problems.